4Clover4/Angle-Medical-Center/Security.md

 In football, the wing players are responsible for delivering precise crosses into the box, providing opportunities for scoring.
 In the network, the wireless access point (AP) serves a similar function, allowing wireless devices (like laptops and phones) to connect to the network, just like a winger providing a ball for a goal opportunity.

 **Real-Life Example:**
-Imagine the wireless access point as Arsenal’s Bukayo Saka, darting down the wing and delivering crosses to his teammates.
+Imagine the wireless access point as Kylian Mbappé, darting down the wing and delivering crosses to his teammates.
 However, if our AP isn't properly secured, it’s like Saka running without support—easily intercepted by the opposing team, allowing attackers into our network.

 **How We Secure the AP:**
 We can hide the SSID of our wireless network (similar to keeping our attacking strategy under wraps), so unauthorized users can’t see or connect to it.
 Additionally, we enforce **WPA3 encryption**, which strengthens wireless security and prevents attackers from cracking the encryption, just like Saka is protected from being tackled by an opponent.